 Framework MethodKit for Workshop Planning

-Here are the slides from Ola’s talk:
+You can find the slides from Ola’s talk here.

 - “The Big Post About Endless Meetings,” blogpost by Ola Möller